Mistralys/application-utils/README.md

     - QueryParser: Parse query formatted strings without the native limitations.
     - SizeNotation: Convert size strings (2 MB) to byte values.
     - TabsNormalizer: Allows intelligently left-adjusting indented text.
-    - [ThrowableInfo][]: OOP access for exception debugging, and persisting them to storage.
+    - [ThrowableInfo][]: Exception analysis tool for debugging, and persisting them to storage.
     - URLFinder: Allows detecting URLs in a string.
     - WordWrapper: Intelligently wrap text to a specific length.
 * CSVHelper: Read and generate CSV files.
 * Highlighter: Syntax highlighting using GeSHi, as well as some custom variants.
 * JSHelper: generate JavaScript statements from PHP with automatic PHP > JS conversion of variables.
-* [FileHelper][]: file system utility methods and file finder.
+* [FileHelper][]: File system utility methods and file finder.
     - [FileFinder][]: Fetching file lists by filters, recursive or not.
     - PHPClassInfo: Fetch basic class info from PHP files without reflection.
     - MimeTypes: List of commonly used mime types.